As a private meditation coach, many people ask me how to meditate better, how to improve their meditation skills, and progress in meditation.

 Naturally, the way that you want to improve your meditation practice is an individual thing.
 It depends on your unique goals, which is why I recommend booking a private lesson with me.
 But let me share some general tips and ideas.

-How To Improve Your Meditation Skills & Progress In Meditation
+How To Meditate Better & Progress In Meditation

-One of the easy ways progress in meditation is to increase your meditation time.
+One of the easy ways to progress in meditation is to increase your meditation time.

 Because many people get into meditation via apps and videos, they are used to meditating for short periods.
 Some people meditate for as little as five minutes.
 But this is not ideal.